 Behind the Black: The game just loves to have treasure chests and item-holding breakables hidden behind pieces of the level geography.
 Fortunately, the full 3D levels slide around with proper perspective, and you can wiggle the camera a bit from its default isometric viewpoint, so it's not too hard to explore.

-Better Than a Bare Bulb: The script takes advantage of having characters from various Earth-like yet contradictory worlds to mercilessly lampshade everything it can about every franchise that make an appearance.
+Better than a Bare Bulb: The script takes advantage of having characters from various Earth-like yet contradictory worlds to mercilessly lampshade everything it can about every franchise that make an appearance.

 Big Good: Aura is treated as such, particularly during the story arc that focuses on reuniting her fragments.
+Mii Koryuji also shares this role as well.

 "Blind Idiot" Translation: Not so much in that the translation's bad, but that there are a few inaccuracies and a lot of typos, mostly in the text-heavy Database.
-For example, on the soundtrack CD, "Flutter Vs The Gesellschaft" is listed under the Mega Man Dash series...which had already been localized over a decade ago as Mega Man Legends.
+For example, on the soundtrack CD, "Flutter Vs The Gesellschaft" is listed under the Mega Man Dash series...which had already been localized over a decade ago as Legends.

 The Gespenst Phantom definitely got hit with this trope considering it kept on following Haken throughout EXCEED.